HouzuoGuo/laitos/doc/Daemon:-mail-server.md

 - Time to live (TTL): leave at default or `5 minutes`
 - Value (preference and mail server): `10 laitos-server-public-IP`

-Here is an example involving two domain names and three MX entries, assuming that laitos server is on `58.169.236.112`:
+Here are couple of examples involving, assuming that laitos server is on `123.234.123.234`:

 <table>
 <tr>